saymrwulf/onnxruntime/notes.md

-2022-04-17T03:55:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2022-08-15T20:15:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2022-09-17T20:37:00 - Implementing approach from a new paper read last night (onnxruntime)
+2022-04-17T03:55:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2022-08-15T20:15:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2022-09-17T20:37:00 - Implementing approach from a new paper read last night (onnxruntime) 2022-09-17T21:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)